HPV Tests Could Soon Make Pap Smears Obsolete For Early Cervical Cancer Detection

 — Dr. Dena Grayson (@DrDenaGrayson) July 3, 2018

-Lead author Dr. Gina Ogilvie is in favor of a shift from Pap smears to HPV testing, saying:
+Lead author Dr. Gina Ogilvie is in favor of a shift from Pap smears to HPV testing.

 What our study shows is that by using HPV testing, we detect precancerous lesions earlier.
 If women have a negative HPV test, they are significantly less likely to have a precancerous lesion four years later, meaning we can extend screening time.

 While co-testing catches more precancerous cells, it also raises the incidence of false positives, points out Dr. Diane Harper, a professor of medicine who researches HPV at the University of Michigan.
-Harper notes that using both Pap smears and HPV testing can mean up to 30% of women could have a false positive.
+Harper notes that using both Pap smears and HPV testing can mean up to 30 percent of women could have a false positive.
 A false positive generally requires a biopsy during a colposcopy, with risks like bleeding, infection and pelvic pain, and incur unnecessary costs and fears for patients.